JuliaData/Tables.jl/docs/src/index.md

 ### `Tables.isrowtable`

 One option for certain table types is to define `Tables.isrowtable` to automatically satisfy the Tables.jl interface.
-This can be convenient for "natural" table types that have row elements, along with other required properties.
+This can be convenient for "natural" table types that already iterate rows.
 ```@docs
 Tables.isrowtable
 ```